dekpo/powerbi-custom-filter/README.md

 - The organization values should match the values in your password mapping exactly (case-sensitive)
 - All visuals that need to be filtered must use the same data source table

+## Password Persistence

+The visual uses Power BI's built-in `persistProperties` mechanism to save the password value.
+This means:

+- ✅ Password persists when navigating between pages in the same report
+- ✅ Password field is automatically populated when switching pages
+- ✅ Filter is automatically reapplied when navigating to maintain data access
+- ✅ Works across all instances of the visual in the same report

+**Note:** The password is stored within the Power BI report file and persists for the current session.
+It will be cleared when the report is closed or refreshed.

 ## Security Considerations

 ⚠️ **Important Security Notes:**

 - This visual provides **client-side password protection only** - it's not a secure authentication mechanism
-- Passwords are stored in plain text in the visual's configuration
+- Passwords are stored in plain text in the visual's configuration and persisted properties
 - This is suitable for basic access control within Power BI reports but should not be used for sensitive data protection
 - For production use, consider implementing proper authentication at the data source level
+- Password persistence is session-based and stored within the Power BI report file

 ## Project Structure